corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/vault-state-event-service.md

 ## Preferred usage

-Run at start up of corda services and continue until the process shuts down.
+Run at startup of Corda Services and continue until the process shuts down.

-You could have 1 cursor or subscriber that receive all events and decides what to do with them, like in the examples above, you could have many that do each handle single every possible state type, or have something between them.
+You could have one cursor or subscriber that receives all events and decides what to do with them (like the previous example), or you could have many cursors or subscribers that each handle single every possible state type, or have something between them.
 It is up to your code to determine what happens.

 A benefit for having multiple cursors or subscribers is concurrent processing.
-As each cursor and subscriber runs independently (assuming you are running cursors on individual threads), then if the logic executed for one type of state is particularly slow it will not impact other cursors or subscribers.
+As each cursor and subscriber runs independently (assuming you are running cursors on individual threads), then if the logic executed for one type of state is particularly slow, it will not impact other cursors or subscribers.
 Each one will continue and process independently and in parallel.
-Slow cursors or subscribers will fall behind faster ones but they are all guaranteed to eventually process all state events.
+Slow cursors or subscribers will fall behind faster ones, but they are all guaranteed to eventually process all state events.

-Below is an example of using `subscribe` multiple times to only process a single type of state per subscriber:
+This is an example of using `subscribe` multiple times to only process a single type of state per subscriber:

 ### Kotlin